logo

 December 6, 2024

 New discoveries about inherited traits, colors, and disorders are exciting in the ever-evolving world of equine genetics - we would know!
 As a company dedicated to helping horse owners make informed breeding and management decisions, we take our responsibility seriously when deciding which genes to include in our DNA tests.
-Recently, there has been increased interest in testing for genes suspected to be associated with coat color such as roan, and health conditions such as Equine Juvenile Spinocerebellar Ataxia (EJSCA) and additional types of PSSM.
+Recently, there has been increased interest in testing for genes suspected to be associated with health conditions such as Equine Juvenile Spinocerebellar Ataxia (EJSCA) and additional types of PSSM.
 However, we believe that genetic testing must always be grounded in sound scientific evidence, and in some cases, that evidence simply isn't there—yet.

 The Role of Clinical Validation in Genetic Testing